lmorg/murex/gen/root/README.inc.md

   completions already defined.

 * **Smarter handling of errors** and **debugging tools**.
-For example try/catch blocks, line numbers included in error messages, STDOUT highlighted in red and script testing and debugging frameworks baked into the language itself.
+For example try/catch blocks, line numbers included in error messages, stdout highlighted in red and script testing and debugging frameworks baked into the language itself.

 ## Language Guides